-Banana Lounge was a 2CD anthology of Australian lounge/jazz/Latin/exotica/soundtrack music from the 1960s/70s that I produced in the mid-2000s, but which was never released.
-I signed a contract on the album with EMI in 2003, through the great agency of the label’s then-MD Tony Harlow.
-In the wake of the 90s’ exotica revival, Banana Lounge made perfect sense, although it was never just an extravaganza of cheese and kitsch, but rather a real plumbing of the fringes of Australian pop, based on my decades of collecting records.
-The album went so far as to be mastered, by the re-master master himself Don Bartley, and all the parts for the cover/booklet, the liner-notes and images, were stacked up ready to be artworked – but then when EMI got a new MD, he quashed the album with a wave of his hand, dismissing it as “jazz-funk wankers.”
-Scroll on for the liner notes and tracklisting...
+Banana Lounge is a 2CD anthology of Australian lounge/jazz/Latin/exotica/soundtrack music from the 1960s/70s that I produced in the mid-2000s, but which was not released.
+I signed a contract on the album with EMI in 2003, through the great agency of the label’s then-MD, Englishman Tony Harlow.
+In the wake of the 90s’ exotica revival, Banana Lounge made perfect sense, although it was never just an extravaganza of cheese and kitsch, but rather a real plumming of the grooviest, moodiest, sexiest fringes of Australian pop, based on my decades of crate-digging.
+The album went so far as to be mastered, by the re-master master himself Don Bartley, and all the parts for the cover/booklet, the liner-notes and images, were stacked up ready to be artworked – but then when EMI got a new MD, a native Australian supposedly renowned for his championship of Australian music, he quashed the album with a wave of his hand, dismissing it as “jazz-funk wankers.”

 Although Australia’s dominant music tradition is pub rock, we’ve always enjoyed many other genres as well.
 It’s just that if those genres don’t command a huge slice of our small market, they can tend, after a while, to drop off the bottom of the map.